Download the PHP package seboettg/citeproc-php without Composer

 How to use citeproc-php

-citeproc-php renders bibliographical metadata into html formatted citations or bibliographies using a stylesheet which defines the citation rules.
+citeproc-php renders bibliographic metadata into HTML-formatted citations or bibliographies using a stylesheet that defines the citation rules.

 Get the metadata of your publications